grimfear28/Check-Book-Final-/README.md

 # Main Application Screen

+This is the main screen of the Cheeckbook Keeper application that greets the user and provides all data in an instant from a database through the use of SQLite.

 ![Main Screen](/Images/MainForm.png "Main Screen")

 # Main Activity Code

+The MainActivity of the Checkbook Keeper contains most of the code for the application, where the database is created, a path is initialized, and the database data is shown to the user.
+The controls of the application are also declared within this activity.

 ![Main Activity 1](/Images/MainActivity1.png "Main Activity 1")
 ![Main Activity 2](/Images/MainActivity2.png "Main Activity 2")